Skip to content

 Plants of Long-leaf Milkweed in an Open Area — Asclepias longifolia Michx. observed in United States of America by cnagele (licensed under CC0 1.0)

-Oval-leaf Milkweed (Asclepias ovalifolia): This Michigan milkweed is native and rare in one county (Menominee County) in the upper peninsula of state (Kartesz 2015).
+Oval-leaf Milkweed (Asclepias ovalifolia): Oval-leaf milkweed is native and rare in one county (Menominee County) in the upper peninsula of Michigan (Kartesz 2015).
 Oval-leaf milkweed grows in open areas having full sun or partial shade such as prairies, grasslands, savannas, railroad edges, and alluvial terraces.
-The white, pink, or green flowers bloom from May to August and the plant is hardy in zones 5-9.
-Seeds of oval-leaf milkweed can be purchased in the McMullen House Bed & Breakfast Garden Shop.
+The white, pink, or green flowers bloom from May to August.

 Plant of oval-leaf milkweed (Asclepias ovalifolia) with white flowers.